Fedor Krause: Biography

 During World War I he served as a surgical consultant, and following the war embarked on scientific journeys to Latin America, where he introduced neurosurgical practices into several countries.
 In 1931 Krause retired from medicine, devoting his last years to artistic and musical pursuits in Rome.

 Contributions in surgery

-Krause was a pioneer in the field in of neurosurgery, and with Otfrid Foerster (1873-1941) was responsible for introducing surgical operations for treatment of epilepsy into Germany.
+Krause was a pioneer in the field of neurosurgery, and with Otfrid Foerster (1873-1941) was responsible for introducing surgical operations for treatment of epilepsy into Germany.
 During his career he performed over 400 operations on epileptic patients.
 He is also remembered for his work in plastic and reconstructive surgery, and was an early practitioner of intraoperative electrostimulation of the cerebral cortex.

 He developed a number of operative techniques involving tumors of the brain and spinal cord.
 The eponymous Hartley-Krause operation is named after Krause and surgeon Frank Hartley (1857-1913).
 This procedure involves an excision of the Gasserian ganglion and its roots to relieve trigeminal neuralgia.

 Today the German Neurosurgical Society awards the "Fedor Krause Medal" for outstanding work in the field of neurosurgery.